MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-left-anti.md

 ![Merge dialog box for left anti join](images/me-merge-operations-left-anti-merge-window.png "needs detailed alt text?")

 >[!TIP]
 >Take a closer look at the message at the bottom of the dialog box that reads "The selection excludes 1 of 4 rows from the first table."
-This is crucial to understanding the result that you get from this operation.
+This message is crucial to understanding the result that you get from this operation.

 In the **Sales** table, you have a **CountryID** of 1 and 2, but neither of them are found in the **Countries** table.
 That's why the match only found one of four rows in the left (first) table.